Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Introduction

-In this article we give an explicit infinite-dimensional family of plane fields $D$ and corresponding explicit ambient metrics $\wtg_D$ for which the containment of holonomy in $\G_2$ is proper.
-This family can be locally described in terms of two invariant data associated to $D$.
-First, Cartan described the fundamental curvature quantity of plane fields $D$, which we may interpret as a tensor field $A \in \Gamma(\odot^4 D^*)$ \cite{Cartan1910}. if we complexify $A$, then for each $u \in M$, we may regard the roots of $A_u \ot \bbC \in \odot^4 D^*_u \ot \bbC$ as elements of the complex projective line $\bbP(D \ot \bbC)$, and if $A_u \neq 0$, we call the partition of $4$ given by the root multiplicities the root type of $D$ at $u$; for example, we say that $D$ has root type $[4]$ at $u$ if $A_u \ot \bbC$ is nonzero and has a quadruple root, or equivalently, if the line it spans is contained in the rational normal curve in $\odot^4 D^*_i \ot \bbC$.
+In this article we give an explicit infinite-dimensional family of $2$-plane fields $D$ and corresponding explicit ambient metrics $\wtg_D$ for which the containment of holonomy in $\G_2$ is proper.
+The $2$-plane fields in this family satisfy two strong invariant criteria (but, pace Cartan's claims, the family is not characterized by these conditions).
+First, Cartan described the fundamental curvature quantity of $2$-plane fields $D$, which we may interpret as a tensor field $A \in \Gamma(\odot^4 D^*)$ \cite{Cartan1910}.
+If we complexify $A$, then for each $u \in M$, we may regard the roots of $A_u \ot \bbC \in \odot^4 D^*_u \ot \bbC$ as elements of the complex projective line $\bbP(D_u \ot \bbC)$, and if $A_u \neq 0$, we call the partition of $4$ given by the root multiplicities the root type of $D$ at $u$; for example, we say that $D$ has root type $[4]$ at $u$ if $A_u \ot \bbC$ is nonzero and has a quadruple root, or equivalently, if the line it spans is contained in the rational normal curve in $\odot^4 D^*_u \ot \bbC$.
 Second, the (infinitesimal) symmetry algebra of $D$ is the Lie algebra $\mfaut(D)$ of vector fields that preserve $D$.
-Cartan further showed that one can locally encode any $2$-plane field $D$ such that (A) $D$ has constant root type $[4]$ (that is root type $[4]$ at every $u \in M$), and (B) such that $\rank \mfaut(D) \geq 6$, in a rank-$2$ principal bundle $E \to M$ and a coframe \eqref{equation:structure-equations} on $E$ that depends only a single function $I$.
-Conversely, for any smooth function $I$ the structure equations of this coframe determines a plane field $D_I$, and we produce explicit ambient metrics $\wtg_I$ \eqref{equation:I(x)-ambient-metric} on spaces $\wtM_I$ for the conformal structures $c_I := c_{D_I}$ they induce.
+Cartan claimed that one can locally encode any $2$-plane field $D$ such that (A) $D$ has constant root type $[4]$ (that is, root type $[4]$ at every $u \in M$), and (B) $\dim \mfaut(D) \geq 6$, in a principal bundle $E \to M$ with $2$-dimensional structure group and a coframe \eqref{equation:structure-equations} on $E$ that depends only a single function $I$, but Doubrov and Govorov have recently produced an interesting counterexample to this claim.
+For any smooth function $I$ the structure equations of this coframe determines a $2$-plane field $D_I$, and we produce explicit ambient metrics $\wtg_I$ \eqref{equation:I(x)-ambient-metric} on spaces $\wtM_I$ for the conformal structures $c_I := c_{D_I}$ they induce.
 These conformal structures all enjoy additional special structures, including (exactly) a $2$-dimensional vector space of almost Einstein scales (in fact, almost Ricci-flat scales).
-Each of these scales in turn corresponds to a parallel null vector field on $\wtM_I$, and so $\Hol(\wtg_I)$ must be contained inside the common stabilizer of those vector fields; we show that $\Hol(\wtg_I)$ is actually this full group, which roughly indicates that the only objects parallel with respect to $\wtg_I$ are those arising from the parallel $\G_2$-structure and the indicated null vector fields.
+Each of these scales in turn corresponds to a parallel null vector field on $\wtM_I$, and so $\Hol(\wtg_I)$ must be contained inside the common stabilizer of those vector fields; we show that $\Hol(\wtg_I)$ is actually this full group, which roughly indicates that the only objects parallel with respect to $\wtg_I$ are those arising from the parallel $\G_2$-structure and the described null vector fields.